The Platform: 6 Similar Movies You Must Watch Next

 6. Ready or Not (2019)

 Directed by Matt Bettinelli-Olpin and Tyler Gillett, ‘Ready or Not’ revolves around a woman named Grace (Samara Weaving) who ends up marrying a very wealthy man from a royal family.
 Everything seems to be going just fine until she realizes that in order to impress her in-laws, she’ll have to go through a brutal family tradition—a game of cat and mouse in which the entire family tries to hunt her down while she attempts to escape to survive her wedding night.
-The depiction of “class warfare” gets extremely intense in this movie and the fact that it is backed up with some black comedy makes it even more intriguing.
-High recommended if you loved watching ‘The Platform.’
+The depiction of “class warfare” gets extremely intense in this movie, and the fact that it is backed up with some black comedy makes it even more intriguing.
+Highly recommended if you loved watching ‘The Platform.’

 5. District 9 (2009)

-Unlike most other films on this list, ‘District 9‘ is inclined more towards the sci-fi genre but it still brims with dystopian themes revolving around social inequality.
-Based on a short film titled ‘Alive in Joburg’, ‘District 9’ is set in a world where Aliens species are forced to live an extremely harrowing lifestyle in the bleakest corners of Earth.
+Unlike most other films on this list, ‘District 9‘ is inclined more towards the sci-fi genre, but it still brims with dystopian themes revolving around social inequality.
+Based on a short film titled ‘Alive in Joburg’, ‘District 9’ is set in a world where alien species are forced to live an extremely harrowing lifestyle in the bleakest corners of Earth.
 But when a government agent gets exposed to their biotechnology, they rest all of their faith in this kindred spirit and hope that he’ll finally bring them some peace.

 In many ways, ‘District 9’ also serves as an allegory for racial segregation and apartheid that was once a common practice almost everywhere in the world.
 Just like the “lower cell” characters of ‘The Platform’, the Aliens of in ‘District 9’ barely survive in the horrible conditions that they are forced to live in.